-Setting Definition PrimaryStorage required, the value of the storage configuration to use for the primary PostgreSQL deployment BackupStorage required, the value of the storage configuration to use for backups, including the storage for pgbackrest re ReplicaStorage required, the value of the storage configuration to use for the replica PostgreSQL deployments BackrestStorage required, the value of the storage configuration to use for the pgbackrest shared repository deployment cre WALStorage optional, the value of the storage configuration to use for PostgreSQL Write Ahead Log StorageClass optional, for a dynamic storage type, you can specify the storage class used for storage provisioning (e.g. s AccessMode the access mode for new PVCs (e.g. ReadWriteMany, ReadWriteOnce, ReadOnlyMany).
-See below for des Size the size to use when creating new PVCs (e.g. 100M, 1Gi) ${\bf Storage.storage 1.
-Storage Type}$ supported values are either dynamic, create, if not supplied, create is used ${\bf Supplemental Groups}$ optional, if set, will cause a Security Context to be added to generated Pod and Deployment definitions optional, if set, will cause the PVC to add a matchlabels selector in order to match a PV, only useful when
+Setting Definition PrimaryStorage required, the value of the storage configuration to use for the primary PostgreSQL deployment ReplicaStorage required, the value of the storage configuration to use for the replica PostgreSQL deployments BackrestStorage required, the value of the storage configuration to use for the pgBackRest repository.
+BackupStorage required, the value of the storage configuration to use for backups generated by pg_dump.
+WALStorage optional, the value of the storage configuration to use for PostgreSQL Write Ahead Log PGAdminStorage optional, the value of the storage configuration to use for pgAdmin StorageClass optional, for a dynamic storage type, you can specify the storage class used for storage provisioning (e.g. s AccessMode the access mode for new PVCs (e.g. ReadWriteMany, ReadWriteOnce, ReadOnlyMany).
+See below for des Size the size to use when creating new PVCs (e.g. 100M, 1Gi) ${\bf Storage 1.
+Storage Type}$ supported values are either dynamic, create, if not supplied, create is used ${\bf Supplemental Groups}$ optional, if set, will cause a Security Context to be added to generated Pod and Deployment definitions MatchLabels optional, if set, will cause the PVC to add a matchlabels selector in order to match a PV, only useful when